tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 ##Orchestra of emotions

 Imagine the number of emotions we experience every day, every minute, starting from wake up in the morning till the late evening.
 Every action or significant change in environment is followed by emotional response.
-When we were kids and we could not control emotions expressions even wake up and teeth wash was emotional scene.
-From psychology and neuroscience perspective [emotionsbraintorobot, neuromodulatory, natureofemotions, primer_affect_psychology] we could identify two types of emotional reactions: low level - non-conscious (affective appraisal) and high level conscious reactions (cognitive appraisal, cognitive reappraisal, reflective thinking, etc).
+When we were kids and we could not control emotions expressions even wake up and washing the teeth was an emotional scene.
+From psychology and neuroscience perspective [emotionsbraintorobot, neuromodulatory, natureofemotions, primer_affect_psychology] we could identify two types of emotional reactions: low level non-conscious (affective appraisal) and high level conscious reactions (cognitive appraisal, cognitive reappraisal, reflective thinking, etc).

 ![orchestra of emotions](orchestra_of_emotions.png)